-The Type 26 frigates, also known as the City-class frigates, are a series of new multi-role warships being built for the UK Royal Navy.
+The Type 26 frigates, also known as the City-class frigates, are a series of new multirole warships being built for the UK Royal Navy.

-The programme will include the development of new air defence, ASW and general purpose (GP) ships.
+The GCS programme includes the development of new air defence, ASW and general purpose (GP) ships.
+The Type 26 Frigate represents the version of the programme adopted for the Royal Navy.

 Type 26 Global Combat Ship programme details